 Drivers who do not find a parking space are required to park along the street.
 Safety and courtesy are to be observed - this might save a child’s life.
 THE BUS LANE MUST BE KEPT FREE OF PARKED VEHICLES AT ALL TIMES.
 We also ask that cars not block the entrance to school from Collett Avenue or double park on the street; this only delays departures and causes confusion for everyone.
 Your cooperation in this matter will be appreciated.

-Students are expected, by law, to attend school every day unless they are ill.
-Doctor and dentist appointments should be scheduled after school. .
-Daily attendance allows for the student to obtain the necessary instruction in the classroom.
+Students are expected, by law, to attend school every day by logging on unless they are ill.
+Doctor and dentist appointments should be scheduled after instruction.
+Daily attendance allows for the student to obtain the necessary online instruction.

 Students must not only attend school daily but arrive on time.
-On time means a student must be in the classroom when the 8:00am bell rings.
-Any time after 8:00am is considered LATE.
+On time means a student must be logged on by 8:00 a.m.
+Any time after 8:00 a.m. is considered LATE.
 PARENTS MUST SEND A NOTE OR PHONE CALL WITH THE REASON FOR ABSENCE WITHIN 24 HRS AFTER THE ABSENCE.
 If you can provide a doctor/dentist’s clearance for your child, the absence will be excused.

 The school office is open Monday through Friday 7:30am – 4:30 pm.
 Being a public school, we maintain a campus that is open to visitors who have a purpose for being on campus and whose presence is in no way disruptive to the instructional program or other school operational procedures.
 All visitors including parents must sign in at the office and receive a visitor’s badge.
 If you wish to visit a classroom, please make an appointment by calling the school or contacting the teacher at least one day ahead.